crafcat7/rdnat/README.md

 # rdnat
 This is a dynamic network address translation (DNAT) tool based on Rust and Tokio asynchronous runtime library.
-The tool supports network monitoring, data forwarding, proxy server functions and other network operations.

 ## Installation